awslabs/eksdemo/docs/install-karpenter.md

   eksdemo install autoscaling-karpenter [flags]

 Flags:
-  -A, --ami-family string        provisioner ami family (default "AL2")
+  -A, --ami-family string        node class AMI family (default "AL2")
-      --chart-version string     chart version (default "v0.27.5") -c, --cluster string           cluster to install application (required) --disable-drift            disables the drift deprovisioner
+      --chart-version string     chart version (default "v0.33.2") -c, --cluster string           cluster to install application (required) --disable-drift            disables the drift feature
-      --dry-run                  don't install, just print out all installation steps -h, --help                     help for karpenter -n, --namespace string         namespace to install (default "karpenter") --replicas int             number of replicas for the controller deployment (default 1) --service-account string   service account name (default "karpenter") --set strings              set chart values (can specify multiple or separate values with commas: key1=val1,key2=val2) -T, --ttl-after-empty int      provisioner ttl seconds after empty (disables consolidation) --use-previous             use previous working chart/app versions ("v0.26.1"/"v0.26.1") -v, --version string           application version (default "v0.27.5")
+      --dry-run                  don't install, just print out all installation steps --expire-after string      duration the controller will wait before terminating a node (default "720h") -h, --help                     help for autoscaling-karpenter -n, --namespace string         namespace to install (default "karpenter") --replicas int             number of replicas for the controller deployment (default 1) --service-account string   service account name (default "karpenter") --set strings              set chart values (can specify multiple or separate values with commas: key1=val1,key2=val2) --use-previous             use previous working chart/app versions ("v0.32.1"/"v0.32.1") -v, --version string           application version (default "v0.33.2")
 ```

 The Karpenter specific flags are:
-* `--ami-family` -- This sets the AMI Family on the default `AWSNodeTemplate`.
+* `--ami-family` -- This sets the AMI family on the default `EC2NodeClass`.
 Options include AL2, Bottlerocket and Ubuntu.
-* `--disable-drift` -- `eksdemo` enables the [Drift](https://karpenter.sh/docs/concepts/deprovisioning/#drift) feature which will deprovision nodes that have been marked as drifted with the annotation `karpenter.sh/voluntary-disruption: "drifted"`.
-Karpenter will automatically cordon, drain, and terminate nodes, while respecting any PDBs or do-not-evict pods that are configured.
-Karpenter will automatically mark nodes as drifted if the AMI that is used on the instance does not match the AMI set by the AWSNodeTemplate.
+* `--disable-drift` -- As of v0.33.x, [Drift](https://karpenter.sh/docs/concepts/disruption/#drift) is in BETA and enabled by default.
 This flag disables this feature.
+* `--expire-after` -- Karpenter will mark nodes as expired and disrupt them after they have lived a set number of seconds.
+The default of 720 hours is 30 days.
 * `--replicas` -- `eksdemo` defaults to only 1 replica for easier log viewing in a demo environment.
 You can use this flag to increase to the default Karpenter Helm chart value of 2 replicas for high availability.
-* `--ttl-after-empty` -- `eksdemo` enables [Consolidation](https://karpenter.sh/docs/concepts/#consolidation) on the default `Provisioner` and this option disables consolidation and sets a Time To Live (TTL) instead.

 The `eksdemo` install of Karpenter is identical to the [Getting Started with eksctl](https://karpenter.sh/docs/getting-started/getting-started-with-eksctl/) instructions with the following small differences:
 * The Karpenter instructions create a cluster with `karpenter.sh/discovery: <cluster-name>` tags.
 This is not required and any `eksctl` or `eksdemo` created EKS cluster will work.
-* The IRSA role, Node IAM Role, SQS Queue and EventBridge rules are in separate CloudFormation stacks.
+* The IRSA role, Node IAM Role and SQS Queue with EventBridge rules are in separate CloudFormation stacks.
 The IRSA role is created using `eksctl`.
 * The SQS Queue name is `karpenter-<cluster-name>` instead of `<cluster-name>`.
 * The four EventBridge rule names follow the pattern `karpenter-<cluster-name>-<rule-name>` instead of the automated CloudFormation generated names.
 * The Karpenter controller deployment defaults to 1 replica instead of 2.
-* There are a few changes to the  default Karpenter `Provisioner` and `AWSNodeTemplate` Custom Resources:
+* There are a few changes to the  default Karpenter `NodePool` and `EC2NodeClass` Custom Resources:
     * Support for both `on-demand` and `spot` nodes is configured instead of only `spot`.
 It will still default to using Spot nodes but you can request `on-demand` using the `karpenter.sh/capacity-type` label selector.
-    * Consolidated is enabled, but you can disable it using the `--ttl-after-empty` install flag.
     * The `subnetSelector` uses `eksctl` default tags to select only Private subnets.
     * The `securityGroupSelector` uses the `aws:eks:cluster-name: <cluster-name>` tag selector to use the EKS cluster security group.